|

 intensity going.
 Flirt with the male opponent if you have to.
 The idea

 is to distract him. (lol).
+Once you are confident in netting.
+Try to

 Q. What's the critical skill for ladies?